derekaraujo/HarvestHerald/README.md

 Feature engineering involved designing more than 800 features relevant to the size of the subsidy payments.
 Feature engineering proceeds in two steps:

-  1. Generating a new numerical, categorical, or binary feature for each payment record
+  1. Generating new numerical, categorical, and binary features for each payment record
   2. Binning the records into one-month bins and recording the mean, standard deviation, and range of each feature

 <p align="center">